 It also stores really well in the freezer.
 Just add to a freezer bag, remove all the air, and store it in the freezer until you need to use it.

 Products Used to Make Bisquick Substitute:

-- Pastry Cutter- this is the one I used for this recipe (and for so many others), I love the padded grip so my palm doesn’t get sore cutting in the cold butter; you could also use a chef dough cutter if you prefer one.
+- Pastry Cutter- this is the one I used for this recipe (and for so many others).
+I love the padded grip, so my palm doesn’t get sore cutting in the cold butter; you could also use a chef dough cutter if you prefer one.

 - 2 cups All-purpose flour

 - 1/2 tsp Salt

 - 2 Tbsp.
 Butter cold

 - In a large bowl, add flour, baking powder and salt.
 Whisk until well combined.